 In this short movie, Luc Peeters, one of our principals, explains what a manipulation precisely is.

 All our seminars are theme based, this means that you will learn the osteopathic techniques for a specific body region during one course and that you can immediately apply these techniques in your own practice.

 Yes.
 With a D.O. diploma from the IAO you will be able to become a member of the Danske Osteopater - DO and other professional organizations.

 You decide when and how many notes you take.
 Normally, everything discussed in class can be found in the study books, e-books and digital courses.

-Every year the IAO organizes postgraduate courses where eminent osteopaths and scientists are invited to present new and relevant research in our field.
+Every year the IAO organizes Post Academic Modules where eminent osteopaths and scientists are invited to present new and relevant researches in our field.
 On top of that, we organize a scientific conference about osteopathy every year.
 We also offer our alumnae information about other international congresses and forums.
-You are also more than welcome to attend our own international congress, the international conference on Research in Osteopathic Medicine, which we organize every year.

 As an IAO graduate you will be able to become a member of The American Academy of Osteopathy, (AAO) which unites graduates from 20 different osteopathic universities in the United States.